 It was the “precious from the worthless” that had me the most baffled.
 I kept looking at different things in my life and tried to compare them to see if it was precious or worthless to sort out if I should extract it from my life.
 It took me so many years to discover what I really knew in my head, but I had to discover it in my heart.
 Ladies . . .

 You may think that you know that and think I must be incredibly stupid.
 However, unless you are living a life that shouts that principle, it is just head knowledge!

 I knew that once I “got it” God would call me to be His spokesperson!
 Prior to this revelation, I was a woman who was happy if she never left her home—now I am traveling around the world!
-It is this principle, I believe, that changed Jesus’ apostles from hiding in an upper room to being men who would be martyred and even hung on a cross.
+It is this principle, I believe, that changed His apostles from hiding in an upper room to being men who would be martyred and even hung on a cross.

 The abundant life is one that is surrendered.
 Surrendered to all the wants that we think will make us happy and all the control that we think we need to have on our lives (and the lives of all the people around us).
 I, like you, thought that this was the life that I was living.
-I had made Jesus Lord of my life, but I never really contemplated finding the life that I was created for, which I am now finally living.
+I had made Him Lord of my life, but I never really contemplated finding the life that I was created for, which I am now finally living.

 The first reason we are all created is to fellowship with God.
 When I began to yearn deep in my soul to walk with God in the “cool of the day” like Adam did, walk with God like Enoch did and see Him face to face as Moses did, I had no idea how to do it.
 So I asked God to show me how, since all wisdom is from above and He will give wisdom to anyone who asks.